curl/everything-curl/usingcurl-tls.md

 if it does not exactly match the public key provided to this option, curl will abort the connection before sending or receiving any data.

-You tell curl a file name to read the sha256 value from, our you specify the base64 encoded hash directly in the command line with a "sha256//" prefix.
+You tell curl a file name to read the sha256 value from, or you specify the base64 encoded hash directly in the command line with a "sha256//" prefix.
 You can specify one or more hashes like that, separated with semicolons (;).